willemavjc/openconcerto/README.md

 This installation is intended for multi-user environments but can be convenient for single-user environments as a much more flexible alternative to Java H2 database.

-Did you find it useful?
+Did you find this educational project useful?
 Give it a star!

 ## Prerequisites